Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Discussion

 \subsection{Accuracy in selecting the quiescent population}

-Rather than use RD selection of the RS as a `truth' to characterize median sSFR values, we can use sSFR values as a `truth' wherewith to select the RS, and measure RD selection accuracy of this quiescent population.
+Rather than use RD selection of the RS as a `truth' to characterize median sSFR values, we can use sSFR values as a `truth' wherewith to define the RS, then measure RD's ability to select this quiescent population.

 \citet{Ilbert+13} used $\lg {\rm sSFR \cdot yr} < -11$ as a truth label for the RS and measured selection accuracy as a function of redshift.
 Their two-color hard-cut selection of the RS results in a \emph{balanced accuracy} (bACC; the average of specificity and sensitivity) consistent with linearly decay over redshift, moving from $\sim 95\%$ accuracy at redshift zero down to $\sim 65\%$ accuracy at $z=2.5$ (random selection results in a bACC of 50\%).
 Their sample extends to redshift $z=3$.